Next: 3.3.24 Examples with Binary Functions

 Previous: 3.3.22 Binary Functions: Two-Step Method

-As was previously done, charts are
+As was previously done,

 used to graphically display the preferred sectioning